ChaiaEran/RuSShdown/README.md

 RuSShdown lets you make an RSS feed without touching a single line of code, with posts that support Markdown, like you'd make on cohost!

-RuSShdown works in your browser, uses absolutely no cookies, and runs 100% client-side.
+RuSShdown works in your browser, uses absolutely no cookies &mdash; though it *does* use local storage to store your RSS feed for next time &mdash; and runs 100% client-side.
 You can download the source code and pore through it yourself, if you'd like.

 Try it out [here.](https://chaiaeran.github.io/RuSShdown/)